Karl Brandt

 Karl Brandt (8 January 1904 – 2 June 1948) was a German physician and Schutzstaffel (SS) officer in Nazi Germany.
-Trained in surgery, Brandt joined the Nazi Party in 1932 and became Adolf Hitler's escort doctor in August 1934.
+Trained in surgery, Brandt joined the Nazi Party in 1932 and became Adolf Hitler's "escort doctor" (Begleitarzt) in August 1934.
 A member of Hitler's inner circle at the Berghof, he was selected by Philipp Bouhler, the head of Hitler's Chancellery, to administer the Aktion T4 euthanasia program.
-Brandt was later appointed the Reich Commissioner of Sanitation and Health (Bevollmächtigter für das Sanitäts- und Gesundheitswesen).
-Accused of involvement in human experimentation and other war crimes, Brandt was indicted in late 1946 and faced trial before a U.S. military tribunal along with 22 others in United States of America v.
-Karl Brandt, et al. He was convicted, sentenced to death, and hanged on 2 June 1948.
+Brandt was later appointed the Reich Commissioner of Health and Emergency Services (Bevollmächtigter für das Sanitäts- und Gesundheitswesen).
+Accused of involvement in human experimentation and other war crimes, Brandt was indicted in late 1946 and faced trial before a U.S. military tribunal along with 22 others in the Doctors' Trial.
+He was found guilty, sentenced to death, and executed on 2 June 1948.

 Early life

-Brandt was born in Mulhouse in the then German Alsace-Lorraine territory (now in Haut-Rhin, France) into the family of a Prussian Army officer.
+Brandt was born in Mülhausen, Alsace–Lorraine, Germany (now France) into the family of a Prussian Army officer.
 He became a medical doctor and surgeon in 1928, specializing in head and spinal injuries.
 He joined the Nazi Party in January 1932, and first met Hitler in the summer of 1932.
 He became a member of the SA in 1933 and a member of the SS on 29 July 1934; appointed the officer rank of Untersturmführer.
 From the summer of 1934 forward, he was Hitler's "escort physician".
-Karl Brandt married Anni Rehborn (born 1907), a champion swimmer, on 17 March 1934.
-They had one son, Karl Adolf Brandt (born 4 October 1935).
+Karl Brandt married Anni Rehborn, a champion swimmer, on 17 March 1934.
+They had one child, Karl Adolf Brandt (born 4 October 1935).
 Brandt was of the Protestant faith.

 Career in Nazi Germany

 In the context of the 1933 Nazi Germany law Gesetz zur Verhütung erbkranken Nachwuchses (Law for the Prevention of Hereditarily Diseased Offspring), Brandt was one of the medical scientists who performed abortions in great numbers on women deemed genetically disordered, mentally or physically disabled or racially deficient, or whose unborn fetuses were expected to develop such genetic "defects".
 These abortions had been legalized, as long as no healthy Aryan fetuses were aborted.
+On 25 July 1939, Brandt authorized the first euthanization of the Nazi eugenics program, that of Gerhard Kretschmar, a 5-month-old disabled German infant.

-On 1 September 1939, Brandt was appointed by Hitler co-head of the Aktion T4 euthanasia program, with Philipp Bouhler.
-Additional power was afforded Brandt when on 28 July 1942, he was appointed Commissioner of Sanitation and Health (Bevollmächtigter für das Sanitäts- und Gesundheitswesen) by Hitler and was thereafter only bound by the Führer's instructions.
+On 1 September 1939, Brandt was appointed by Hitler as co-head of the Aktion T4 euthanasia program, with Philipp Bouhler.
+Additional power was afforded Brandt when on 28 July 1942, he was appointed Commissioner of Health and Emergency Services (Bevollmächtigter für das Sanitäts- und Gesundheitswesen) by Hitler and was thereafter only bound by the Führer's instructions.
 He received regular promotions in the SS; by April 1944, Brandt was a SS-Gruppenführer in the Allgemeine SS and a SS-Brigadeführer in the Waffen-SS.
 On 16 April 1945, he was arrested by the Gestapo for moving his family out of Berlin so they could surrender to American forces.
 Brandt was condemned to death by a military court and then sent to Kiel.
 He was released from arrest by order of Karl Dönitz on 2 May.
 He was placed under arrest by the British on 23 May.